jakub-hajduk/compuse/README.md

 # Compuse

-Welcome to Compuse!
-This is a powerful and flexible library designed to analyze component usage across various codebases, regardless of the framework you're using.
-Whether you're working with Angular, React, Vue, or Svelte, Compuse provides the tools you need to understand how your components are being utilized.
+Compuse is a library for analyzing component usage in your codebase.
+It provides a unified interface to extract detailed information about how components are used, regardless of whether you're working with React, Vue, Angular, Svelte, Lit-HTML, or plain HTML.

 ## Features

-- **Framework Agnostic:** Analyze component usage in any framework.
+- **Framework Agnostic:** Analyze component usage across multiple frameworks with a single API.
-- **Extensible:** Create your own analyzers to support custom frameworks or specific analysis needs.
 - **Detailed Analysis:** Extract component names, attributes, slots, and events.
 - **Code Fragments:** Get the exact code fragment for each component usage.
 - **Line Numbers:** Pinpoint the exact location of component usage in your code.
+- **Extensible:** Easily create your own analyzers to support custom frameworks or specific analysis needs.

 ## Installation

-You can install Compuse using your favorite package manager:
+Install Compuse using your favorite package manager:

 ```bash
 # pnpm